fhdsl/Tools_for_Reproducible_Workflows_in_R/README.md

 This is the GitHub repository for the Tools for Reproducible Workflows course.
 This course explores a variety of tools that can assist with reproducible data analysis from a broad range of fields.
 This course was funded as part of a series of courses in the [Training Module for Reproducible Data Science Research project](https://reporter.nih.gov/search/k_pXzn8wfUeEvaWpnzIToA/project-details/10663171).

+Except where otherwise indicated, the contents of this course are available for use under the Creative Commons Attribution 4.0 license.
+You are free to adapt and share the work, but you must give appropriate credit, provide a link to the license, and indicate if changes were made.
+Sample attribution: Tools for Reproducible Workflows in R by [Fred Hutchinson Data Science Lab](https://hutchdatascience.org/) and [University of Texas, Austin](https://stat.utexas.edu/) (CC-BY 4.0).
+You can download the illustrations by clicking [here](https://docs.google.com/presentation/d/1MNHf8JpolaEP_vQ_kB-1xRBF9wo3haCArRu117hBoHA/edit?usp=sharing).

 ## Learning Objectives

 This course will demonstrate how to: